fenghen360/HomBlocks/README.md

 # What is HomBlocks?

-   For the purpose of saving time of preparation of sequence matrix derived from organelle genomes that would be utilized in phylogeny analysis.
-We developed a rapid and accurate method for this sequence matrix construction.
-In this pipeline, the core conserved fragment (usually the conserved coding genes) will be picked out and integrated into a long sequence from the same genome.
+   For the purpose of improving the efficiency of sequence matrix construction derived from multitudes of organelle genomes, we developed a time-saving and accurate method that would be utilized in phylogenomics studies.
+In this pipeline, the core conserved fragment (conserved coding genes, functional non-coding regions and rRNA) will be picked out and integrated into a long sequence from the same genome.
 This method avoids the bothering sequence alignment procedure of every single gene and can generate phylogeny informative and high quality data matrix.
-Usually, instead of a few weeks of manual work, it only takes a few minutes or hours to construct the HomBlocks matrix among less than 20 organelle genomes.
-In addition, HomBlocks produces circos configure files for visualization, sequence partitioning strategy and best-fit DNA substitution model, which are important in downstream phylogeny analysis.
+Usually, instead of week-long manual work, it only takes less than an hour to construct the HomBlocks matrix with around two dozens of organelle genomes.
+In addition, HomBlocks produces circos configure files for visualization, sequence optimal partition schemes and models of sequence evolution for RAxML, which are important in downstream phylogeny analysis.

-#Reasons why alignment cannot be established using whole organelle genomes
+# Reasons why alignment cannot be established using whole organelle genomes

 ![image](https://github.com/fenghen360/Tutorial/blob/master/pic/alignment2.png)